-John E. Lowe AGE 57, HOUSTON, TX, U.S.A. | DIRECTOR SINCE 2015
+John E. Lowe AGE 58, HOUSTON, TX, U.S.A. | DIRECTOR SINCE 2015

-AGE 57, HOUSTON, TX, U.S.A.
-DIRECTOR SINCE 2015

-Independent

-Skills and experience Accounting & finance Health, safety & environment Operations

-Energy/utilities International markets • Risk management
+Independent Skills and experience Accounting & finance Health, safety & environment Oil & gas/utilities Energy/utilities International markets Operations Government/regulatory Management/leadership Risk management At-risk investment \$1,401,449

-Government/regulatory Management/leadership

-Governance • Oil & gas/utilities

-At-risk investment \$877,885

-Mr. Lowe has been the non-executive Chairman of Apache Corporation's (oil and gas) board of directors since May 2, 2015, having previously joined the board in July 2013.
-He also currently serves on the board of directors for Phillips 66 (energy infrastructure) and has been the Senior Executive Adviser at Tudor, Pickering, Holt & Co.
+Mr. Lowe has been the non-executive Chairman of Apache Corporation's (oil and gas) board of directors since May 2, 2015, having previously joined Apache's board in July 2013.
+He also currently serves on the board of directors for Phillips 66 (energy infrastructure) and has been the Senior Executive Adviser at Tudor Pickering, Holt & Co.
 LLC (energy investment and merchant banking) since September 2012.

 Mr. Lowe has previously served as a director of Agrium Inc. (agriculture) from May 2010 to August 2015, DCP Midstream LLC (energy infrastructure) and its wholly owned subsidiary, DCP Midstream GP, LLC, the general partner of DCP Midstream Partners, LP from October 2008 to April 2012 and Chevron Phillips Chemical Co.
 LLC (global petrochemicals) from October 2008 to January 2011.
-He has also held various executive and management positions with ConocoPhillps (energy infrastructure) for more than 25 years, including Assistant to the Chief Executive Officer of ConocoPhillips, Executive Vice President of Exploration & Production and Executive Vice President of Commercial.
+He has also held various executive and management positions with ConocoPhillps (oil and gas, exploration and production) for more than 25 years, including Assistant to the Chief Executive Officer of ConocoPhillips, Executive Vice President of Exploration & Production and Executive Vice President of Commercial.